 Have you ever suspended or deferred your current course of study?
 (By suspended or deferred we mean you have taken a break from your studies for a period of time and then returned to complete your course)

-Financial stress is the main driver of students withdrawing from their current course, followed by health issues and wellbeing.
+Financial stress is the main driver of withdrawing from their current course, followed by health issues and wellbeing to leave to earn money."
+Student, Female

 Reasons for withdrawing or deferring